How Predictive Analytics Is Empowering Healthcare?

 Healthcare practitioners always make decisions without absolute certainty but with the dawn of predictive analytics, intelligent decision-making has got its roots in healthcare.

 Harnessing Data for Predictive Health Analytics

-Current estimates suggest that a single patient generates up to 80 MB data each year, which includes EMR, health claims data, radiology images, and lab results.
-Also, data generated by numerous medical devices, including IoT based wearables and monitoring devices.
+Current estimates suggest that a single patient generates up to 80 MB of data each year, which includes EMR, health claims data, radiology images, and lab results.
+Also, data generated by numerous medical devices, including IoT-based wearables and monitoring devices.
 In the external clinical spaces, patients generate health data through the use of wearable fitness trackers and health-related mobile applications.
 Incorporating this data enables healthcare practitioners to develop solutions for medical diagnosis, predictive modeling for health risks, and even prescriptive analytics for precision medicine.

 Enhanced operational efficiency

 Healthcare organizations continue to invest in BI and analytics tools to improve operations and deliver value-based care.
 For example, real-time reporting helps in getting insights about various operations, and actions are planned accordingly.
 They use these tools to analyze both historical and current patient data to better understand the flow and analyze staff performance spontaneously.
 For obtaining optimal patient-to-staff ratio and checking the availability of staff at the time of the surge.

 Predictive analytics allows health practitioners to find cures for selective diseases.
 It allows healthcare centers to propose detailed and precise modeling for fatality rates for individuals.
 It helps is distinguishing relationships and patterns while examining large data sets and then formulate predictions.

 Health and risk scoring